jadonhansen/cloud-1/README.md

 2. Create an Image from your WordPress instance:
     1. First stop the current WordPress VM you have been working on.
     2. Go to 'Compute Engine' tab on GCP and select 'Images' from the side panel.
-    3. When creating the image set 'Source Disk' as your WordPress VM and 'Location' as regional.
+    3. When creating the image set 'Source Disk' as your WordPress VM.

 3. Create an Instance Template from your Image:
     1. Navigate to 'Instance Templates' tab on GCP.